g-dunlop/Tractor_Inspector_Finder_15.06/README.md

   <h2>What we would do differently</h2>
   <ul>
     <li>As mentioned above, I'd take more time before getting started to research different libraries and read about the versions.
 It feels like it's time when you could have started coding but at worst I think you'll end up achieving the same amount but will likely have a better product than diving into the code. </li>
     <li>There's always more if you had more time.
 As a small team, we're OK with what we achieved as the brief for this app was somewhat limited.
-If this was something that could be integrated with the auction site, and give us access to things such as the information for each specific tractor being sold, we could generate an automated inspector booking system.<li>
+If this was something that could be integrated with the auction site, and give us access to things such as the information for each specific tractor being sold, we could generate an automated inspector booking system.</li>
   </ul>